binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ##### What is Sanitisation:

 Sanitisation of input data is where the input data whether it is in your white list or not is accepted and transformed into a medium that is no longer dangerous.
 Now it will probably go through validation first.
 The reason you sanitise character signatures (may be more than single characters, character combinations) not in your white list is a defence in depth strategy.
 The white list may change in the future due to a change in business requirements and the developer may forget to revise the sanitisation routines.
-Always think of any security measure as standing on its own when you create it but standing alongside many other security measures once done.
+Always think of any security measure as standing on its own when you create it, but standing alongside many other security measures once done.

 You need to know which contexts your input data will pass through in order to sanitise correctly for all potential execution contexts.
 This requires lateral thinking and following all execution paths.
-Both into and out of your application (once rehydrated) being pushed back to the client.
+Both into and out of your application (once rehydrated), being pushed back to the client.
 We cover this in depth below in the ["Example in JavaScript and C#"](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic-example-in-javascript-and-csharp) section.

 **Recommendations**